Nuclear fusion: Weaponization

 During thermonuclear detonations, this provides tritium for the highly energetic DT reaction, and benefits from its neutron production, creating a closed neutron cycle.

+The United States tested a deliverable, lithium-deuteride device in 1954.
+Castle Bravo had an unexpectedly high yield of 15 Mt, and generated significant amounts of nuclear fallout contamination.
+The Soviets tested their first two-stage device, RDS-37, in 1955, with a yield of 1.5 Mt, having apparently independently discovered the principle.
+Later innovation in nuclear weapons would allow two-stage weapons to be significantly miniaturized.

 Fusion energy

+The US has been counting on private industry to lead in fusion power, while more recently China's government has made fusion a national priority.
+In 2025, $2.1 billion was poured into a single Chinese state-owned fusion company, an amount two and a half times the U.S. Energy Department's annual fusion budget.

 While fusion bomb detonations were loosely considered for energy production, the possibility of controlled and sustained reactions remained the scientific focus for peaceful fusion power.
 Research into developing controlled fusion inside fusion reactors has been ongoing since the 1930s, with Los Alamos National Laboratory's Scylla I device producing the first laboratory thermonuclear fusion in 1958, but the technology is still in its developmental phase.

 The first experiments producing large amounts of controlled fusion power were the experiments with mixes of deuterium and tritium in Tokamaks.
 Experiments in the TFTR at the PPPL in Princeton University Princeton NJ, USA during 1993–1996 produced 1.6 GJ of fusion energy.
 The peak fusion power was 10.3 MW from 3.7×10^18 reactions per second, and peak fusion energy created in one discharge was 7.6 MJ.
 Subsequent experiments in the JET in 1997 achieved a peak fusion power of 16 MW (5.8×10^18 s).
 The central Q, defined as the local fusion power produced to the local applied heating power, is computed to be 1.3.
-A JET experiment in 2024 produced 69 MJ of fusion power, consuming 0.2 mgm of D and T.
+In 2023, JET produced 69 MJ of fusion energy using about 0.2 mg of deuterium and tritium, a result announced in February 2024.